-The Best Barter Items for Emergency Situations – Items you should have on hand to use as Emergency Currency when the SHTF.
+The Best Barter Items for Emergency Situations, specifically items you should have on hand to use as Emergency Currency when the SHTF.
 We’ll share the top 25+ items to stockpile for bartering.

 Here we will list 25 items to stockpile for bartering should the need arise.

 These emergency barter items may come in handy if you find yourself in a doomsday situation in the future.
 They are listed in no particular order.
 The important thing to remember about these items is that you should make sure you have an adequate supply for yourself and your family before you think of using them as emergency currency.